ncatlab/nlab-content/pages/297.md

   }
 $$

-Given two categories like this, then a function that takes morphism of one two morphisms of the other such that [[composition]] is respected is called a _[[functor]]_.
+Given two categories like this, then a function that takes morphisms of one to morphisms of the other such that [[composition]] is respected is called a _[[functor]]_.

 In this language, the above locality condition of [[quantum mechanics]] says that quantum time evolution is a functor